Consensys/doc.teku/docs/HowTo/Voluntary-Exit.md

 title: Voluntarily exit a validaor
 ---

-# Voluntarity exit a validator
+# Voluntarily exit a validator

 A voluntary exit is when a validator chooses to stop performing its duties, and exits the beacon chain.

-To voluntarily exit, that validator must be active for at least 256 epochs, and it must continue performing its validator duties until successfully exited to avoid penalties.
+The validator must continue performing its validator duties until successfully exited to avoid penalties.

 !!! important